Photosynthese

 The released calcium oxide is no less important than the CO₂.
 It performs four functions simultaneously:

 Strengthen cell walls.
 Calcium is the most important building block of stable, dense cell walls.
-Strong cell walls mean fewer entry points for fungal spores — less botrytis, less powdery mildew, less scab.
+Strong cell walls mean fewer entry points for fungal spores—less Botrytis, less powdery mildew, less scab.
 A plant well supplied with calcium protects itself.

 Regulate stomata.
 Calcium controls the opening and closing mechanism of the leaf pores.
-Well-regulated stomata open precisely in light and close efficiently in drought — the plant loses less water and still absorbs enough CO₂.
+Well-regulated stomata open precisely in light and close efficiently in drought—the plant loses less water and still absorbs enough CO₂.

-What Zeolite additionally achieves
+What Zeolite Additionally Provides

-The zeolite in the product also contributes to the photosynthesis effect — in a way that Dr. Peter Ost particularly emphasizes:
+The zeolite in the product also contributes to the photosynthesis effect—in a way that Dr. Peter Ost particularly emphasizes:

-At the same time, the silicon from the zeolite activates plant's own defense enzymes — superoxide dismutase, catalase, and peroxidase (enzymes that neutralize harmful free radicals) — which neutralize free radicals (aggressive molecules that damage cells) and protect the plant against oxidative stress (cell damage caused by these aggressive molecules).
+At the same time, the silicon from the zeolite activates plant's own defense enzymes—superoxide dismutase, catalase, and peroxidase (enzymes that neutralize harmful free radicals)—which neutralize free radicals (aggressive molecules that damage cells) and protect the plant against oxidative stress (cell damage caused by these aggressive molecules).

-The increased photosynthetic activity after treatment with Grünkraft Calcium is not just theoretical — it is measurable.
+The increased photosynthetic activity after treatment with Grünkraft Calcium is not just theoretical—it is measurable.
 The Brix value of the plant sap measurably increases within 2 to 3 days after treatment.

-Why is that?
+Why is this so?

 The nutrient-rich tomato with 12 °Brix.
 The red onion with 10 °Brix full of quercetin.
 The carrot with deep orange full of beta-carotene.
 The garlic that smells intensely because it is full of allicin.
 They are all the result of a plant that had enough CO₂ to fully perform its photosynthesis.